tldr-pages/tldr/pages/common/truncate.md

 `truncate --size {{10G}} {{filename}}`

-- Extend the file size by 50 M, fill with holes (which reads as zero bytes):
+- Extend the file size by 50 MiB, fill with holes (which reads as zero bytes):

 `truncate --size +{{50M}} {{filename}}`